-Government of India is very concerned about agriculture and welfare of farmers and it is consistently working in collaboration with the State Governments to address various issues.
-Agriculture being a State Subject, Government of India supplements the efforts of States through appropriate policy measures and budgetary support.
+Agriculture being a State Subject, the State Governments take appropriate measures for development of agriculture in the State.
+However, Government of India supplements the efforts of States through appropriate policy measures, budgetary support and various schemes/ programmes.
+The various schemes/ programmes of the Government of India are meant for the welfare of farmers by increasing production, remunerative returns and income support to farmers.
 The Government has substantially enhanced the budget allocation of Ministry of Agriculture & Farmers Welfare from Rs.
 27,662.67 crore BE during 2013-14 to Rs.
-1,32,469.86 crore BE during 2024-25.
+1,25,035.79 crore BE during 2023-24.